lordscales91/magic9/README.md

 Magic9 GUI Tool
 ===
-Pre-Alpha
+First Beta
 ---

-This is still a WIP on an very early stage, not even an alpha, but close enough.
-At this point the software is already runnable and is capable of determine the required resources and download them.
-A Table has been used to show the download progress of each file.
+Most of the functionality has been already implemented and visible in the GUI.
+Probably there are some tweaks and improvements that could be done, but for know that application is already functional.

 What can this software do right now?
 ---
-Determine the required resources to hack the device and download them to the specified folder.

-Which features have been already implemented (regardless of GUI visibility)?
+All the planned features have been already implemented which includes:
----

 * SD card preparation for each step.
 * CRC Checksum to ensure the files have been correctly extracted/copied to the SD.
 * Automatic download of required resources.